zsquareplusc/lttp-backup/README.txt

 - idea for exclude pattern: "nobackup" in filename
 - rangliste der grössten files bei backup, frage befor start
 - checksumme für verify? disk errors...

+check_changes must use file list as lutime is not available and links will have wrong mtime

+smart compare of two trees
+- add, remove, change, same